Lust, Caution (novella)

 Lust, Caution (色，戒 (Sè, Jiè)) is a novella by the Chinese writer Eileen Chang, first published in 1979.
 It is set in Shanghai and Hong Kong during the Second Sino-Japanese War.
 Reportedly, the short story "took Chang more than two decades to complete".
 The 2007 film of the same name by renowned Taiwanese director Ang Lee was an adaptation of this novel.
 The story focuses on the plight of Wang Chia-chih and her involvement in a plot to assassinate Mr. Yee, who is a co-collaborator of a Chinese collaborator with the invading Japanese force.
 The novella was allegedly based on a true story of the wartime spy Zheng Pingru.
-According to David Der-wei Wang, a Professor of Chinese Literature at Harvard University, Lust, Caution “drew controversy thanks to a biographical subtext: it seems to project Chang's own wartime experience as a collaborator's lover”.
+According to David Der-wei Wang, Lust, Caution “drew controversy thanks to a biographical subtext: it seems to project Chang's own wartime experience as a collaborator's lover”.

 Original manuscript

 In 2008, Hong Kong magazine Muse released an unpublished English manuscript by Eileen Chang, entitled The Spyring or Ch'ing Kê!
 Ch'ing Kê!, an earlier draft of Lust, Caution.
 The manuscript was dated as early as the 1950s.
 According to an article in Southern Metropolis Daily, Chang willed all her possessions to Stephen Soong and his wife Mae Fong Soong in Hong Kong, but they later died.
 Their daughter Elaine and son Chinese-American translator Roland Soong inherited Chang's literary estate.
 An online newspaper article in The New York Times reveals that Roland Soong "was approached about making a film" from Chang's Lust, Caution upon returning to Hong Kong in 2003.
 Soong decided to release the manuscript when the 2007 film adaptation hit the cinemas.

 The title of the work eventually adopted, Lust, Caution, is a pun.
 The character for "lust" (色, sè) can be read as "colour", while "caution" (戒, jiè) can be read as "ring", therefore the title can also read as "colourful ring", an object that plays a pivotal role in the story.